idlist/npm-san-check/README.md

 The good side is:

-- It has only 5 direct dependencies (or 12 dependencies in total).
+- It has only 5 direct dependencies (or 11 packages in total).

 For most of the time, though, `npm-check-updates` might be preferred for your use case.
-The name of the tool is from the fact that using this tool might lead to your sanity crisis.
+The name of the tool indicates that using this tool might lead to your sanity crisis.

 ## Installation